 * * * Twinkle Twinkle Books * * *

-Popular Kids Books and Bilingual Stories for Kids.
-Stories for Children in English and Spanish
+Home of our popular Bilingual Books and Stories for Children in English and Spanish

 2013 Interview Highlights

 Children's Book Author Alexis H. Purcell

 Q: Please share the process you used, your roadmap in creating the book app of The Turkey Who Forgot How To Gobble.

 I took a “top to bottom” approach to develop what I call “my storybook screenplay”.
 Here’s a summary of the key elements of this process.

 Stretch your mind…keep stretching.
 Continually ask yourself, could I do more?
 What am I missing?
 For instance, during one of my “stretch exercises”: